susanliubc/Team_Builder/README.md

 Database: mongoDB(mLab)

-Backend(server and authentication): Meteor Accounts-base Accounts-password OAuth Google
+Backend(server and authentication): Meteor Accounts-base Accounts-password Accounts-Google (OAuth login)

-Routing: React-router
+Routing: React-router v4

 1. General flow of how to use app